binarytrails-ai/aiagent-workshop/docs/docs/01-lab-1-using_github_models.md

     - On the top right corner of the **Playground**, click on the **Use this model** button.
 This will open a pop-up window with API key options.
     - Select **Get Developer Key**.
 This will take you to the page to create Personal Access Token (PAT).
     - Click on **Generate new token**.
-    - Give your token a name, like `GitHub Models Access`.
+    - Give your token a name, like `aiagent-workshop`.
     - Set the expiration to **No expiration** (or choose a suitable duration).
     - Under Permissions, navigate to Models and select  **Read-Only** access.
     - Click on **Generate token**.
 You will see a confirmation message with your new token.